Coldcard/firmware/docs/pin-entry.md

 Known limitation:

 - When you login with the duress PIN, the real PIN failure counter cannot (and should not be) reset.
-We supress display of that count if we know the duress PIN was recently used.
+We suppress display of that count if we know the duress PIN was recently used.

 ## Anti-Phishing Feature